streaming-graphs/NOUS/Search/README.md

-# NOUS Search: Implements following algorithms for graph search
+# NOUS Search:
-1) Path Finder : Finding paths between pair of entities.
-The Paths found are characterized by topic coherence and specificity. (user configurable)
+Implements Path Finding  algorithms for knowledge graphs.
+Unlike traditional methods in path finding, that focus on shortest paths, we focus on finding "highly coherent" and "specific" paths between pairs of entities.
+The algorithms are user configurable in minimum topic coherence and maximum specificity

 ## 2. Build and Execute Hello World Program(s):
 ### 2.1 Prerequisites
 * Java 1.7+
 * Maven
 * Apache Spark 2.1 OR above
+* Python 2.7+
 * HDFS File System (Optional)

 ### 2.2 Build